nationalarchives/tdr-design-documentation/README.md

 - The users will not have to fill out the digital transfer form for TDR (relevant questions will be covered by TDR)
 - The users will not have to use DROID for TDR
 - IE users will have to zip their files so they can upload a zip folder
-- Collaboration between users will not be possible (for now)
+- Collaboration between users will only be possible later (not in MVP)
+- Users will be informed by email when a transfer has been successful and they can delete their copies

 ## Challenges/Questions: